bettertriphopjaratrod/BetterTriphopJaratrod/README.md

 # Better Triphop Rattanajaratrod

+Welcome to the universe of Better Multiverse Realism, where imagination becomes a universe of its own

 Better Triphop Rattanajaratrod is a contemporary Thai artist and the creator of a unique artistic concept known as "Better Multiverse Realism" a personal art style that blends realism, fantasy, emotion and cultural essence across multiple dimensions

 Rather than following trends, his work focuses on building a distinctive artistic identity Each piece represents not just an image, but an entire universe shaped by imagination, experience and inner emotion